 Mentors in Violence Prevention (MVP) is a peer mentoring leadership programme for young people.
-It gives young people the chance to explore and challenge the attitudes, beliefs and cultural norms that underpin gender-based violence, bullying and other forms of violence.
+It gives young people the chance to explore and challenge the attitudes, beliefs and cultural norms that underpin gender-based violence.

 Mentors in Violence Prevention was introduced to Scotland in 2012 and has its origins in America (Katz, J. 1999).
-By 2020 all local authorities have engaged with the programme with 29 authorities now rolling out the programme in their secondary schools.
+By 2021 all 32 local authorities have engaged with the programme with 30 now actively delivering it in their secondary schools.